applejag/notes-old/data-structs/binary-search-tree.md

 ## Rules

+- Every node can have up to 2 children.
+No more.
 - Every node in the `.Left` branch has a lower (or equal) value than `.Value`
 - Every node in the `.Right` branch has a higher value than `.Value`
 - Every node is immutable